Francis Bourgeois (trainspotter): Social media career

-Bourgeois' initial TikTok posts consisted of fake "interviews" and comedic doctored videos of himself conversing with celebrities over Instagram Live, including British rapper Swarmz, drill artist Digga D, and alt-pop artist Billie Eilish, as well as Kylie Jenner, which garnered him an early following.
+Bourgeois' initial TikTok posts consisted of fake "interviews" and comedic doctored videos of himself conversing with celebrities over Instagram Live, including English rapper Swarmz, drill artist Digga D, and alt-pop artist Billie Eilish, as well as Kylie Jenner, which garnered him an early following.
 By May 2021, he had just under 250,000 followers.

-In October 2021, two of his videos went viral, the first featuring him at Gatwick Airport railway station reacting to a GB Class 73/9 locomotive and the name it was given, "Dick Mabutt"; this video accumulated over 12 million views.
-Another features his reaction to the arrival of a British Rail Class 377 train travelling from Littlehampton to Southampton Central, during which he waves at the train driver and then proceeds to fall out of his chair; the video has garnered over six million views.
+In October 2021, two of his videos went viral, the first featuring him at Brighton railway station reacting to a GB Class 73/9 locomotive and the name it was given, "Dick Mabbutt"; this video accumulated over 12 million views.
+Another shows his reaction to the arrival of a British Rail Class 377 train travelling from Littlehampton to Southampton Central, during which he waves at the train driver and then proceeds to fall out of his chair; the video has garnered over six million views.
 Later that month, Bourgeois appeared with Josie Gibson on the ITV daytime magazine programme This Morning to discuss the success of his TikTok videos.

 In late November 2021, Bourgeois registered Francis Bourgeois Limited as a private limited company.
 In January 2022, he signed with the Books division of YMU, an international talent management company, and he became a brand ambassador for GB Railfreight.
 Shortly after, he shot an ASOS promotional video on a GBRf locomotive.

 After experiencing a surge in popularity, Joe Jonas contacted Bourgeois; on 12 January 2022, the two picnicked and went trainspotting in rural Milton Keynes.
 Thereafter, he began posting other collaborations to social media alongside Rosalía, Thierry Henry in a Puma advert, and Sam Fender.
 In April 2022, he featured in an episode of Amelia Dimoldenberg's web series Amelia's Cooking Show.

 Over the summer, Bourgeois spoke at an Advertising Week Europe gathering about creating content that resonates with Gen Z audiences, and he partnered with TikTok for Business to advise users on growing their brands.
 In May 2022, he appeared at the British Book Awards to present Cressida Cowell with her award.
 He also shot a series of promotional videos alongside British rapper Aitch for Spotify UK's #SpotifySmallTalks segments.
 On 8 May 2022, Bourgeois was sponsored by Williams Racing to attend the 2022 Miami Grand Prix, meeting Alex Albon and Lando Norris.
 On 23 May 2022, Transport for London gave Bourgeois special access to promote London's new Elizabeth line, making him the first passenger to board the railway's Class 345 train.
 In mid-July 2022, Bourgeois helped to promote British family film The Railway Children Return.
 On 9 July 2022, he promoted Percy Pig's 30th birthday, and he attended a related festival sponsored by M&S Food on 23 July 2022.
 In late July 2022, he participated in Ben Ainslie's safety training and operated a catamaran at the Great Britain Sail Grand Prix in Plymouth.